aokellermann/nexus-now/README.md

 You can manually install the extension using the installers attached in the [latest release](https://github.com/aokellermann/nexus-now/releases).
-The `.xpi` installer should work for gecko-based browsers (firefox), and the `.crx` installer should work for Chromium-based browsers (basically everything else).
+The `.xpi` installer should work for gecko-based browsers (Firefox), and the `.crx` installer should work for Chromium-based browsers (basically everything else).

 ### Chrome/Edge